FTD is genetic in around one third of people and not genetic in the other two thirds.

 - If there is no other family history of dementia or MND, the risk of finding a genetic cause is ~10%.

-- Whilst a 10% risk of a parent’s FTD being genetic is what we would quote to people with no family history, it is made a little bit more difficult if both of the parents of the person with FTD died at a relatively young age.
+- Whilst a 10% risk of a parent’s FTD being genetic is what we would quote to people with no family history, it is made a little bit more difficult if one of the parents of the person with FTD died at a relatively young age.

 - For anyone worried about a genetic cause in their first-degree relative we recommend discussing the above information with their relative’s doctor.
 For anyone with bvFTD and anyone else with a strong family history we usually recommend that the person symptomatic with FTD is offered genetic testing.